 - Flow Networks

-- Maximum Flow
+- Maximun Flow

-- Interlude: Representing Graphs by Edge Lists

-- Flow Algorithm:
+- Flow Algorithm

+- Ford-Fulkers

-- Ford-Fulkerson Edmonds-Karp
+- Edmonds Karp

-- Dinics
+- Dinic

 - Faster Algorithms

 - Bipartite Matching

 - Min Cut

 - Related Problems

+- Example Problems

 - The key is, say we are at node u.
 If we DFS to child c of node u and there are no augmenting paths from c to the sink, then child c is useless and we delete child c from node u. - So our DFS will always find an augmenting path by trying the very first child of each node, except O(E) times when we mess up.
-Amortized out, this means we get O(V) per augmenting path, with an extra overall cost of O(E) for the times we have to delete a child. - Hence each phase is O(EV), there are at most O(E) augmenting paths and each is found in O(V) (the extra O(E) is dwarfed since it is O(E) per phase). - Overall complexity: $O(\min(V^2E, Ef))$.
+Amortized out, this means we get O(V) per augmenting path, with an extra overall cost of O(E) for the times we have to delete a child. - Hence each phase is O(EV), there are at most O(E) augmenting paths and each is found in O(V) (the extra O(E) is dwarfed since it is O(E) per phase). - Overall complexity: $O(\min(V^2 E, Ef))$ .